ktechmidas/data-contract-creator/README.md

 1. Use the left-side interface to add document types, properties, and indexes
 2. Click the "Submit" button
-3. View the generated schema in the "Contract" section on the right side
+3. View the generated schema and potential validation errors with the right-side interface

 ### Import a Data Contract